RxnRover/RxnRover/documentation/source/dev_resources/tutorials/new_plugin/index.rst

 - Update the ``Channels`` array to correspond to the instrument states listed in the AML's Acquisition Messages array.
 - This ensures the correct data is logged to the CSV file.

+Follow the :ref:`tutorial on creating a VIPM package <create-new-vipm-package>` to package your plugin for automated installation and distribution.
 After creating your plugin consider `making a submission <https://rxnrover.github.io/PluginCatalog/submissions/plugin_submission_form.html>`__ to the `Rxn Rover Plugin Catalog <https://rxnrover.github.io/PluginCatalog>`__